mdo/github-wide/README.md

 ### How to use

+Install a userstyle manager for your favorite browser:

 * Chrome: https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en
 * Firefox: https://addons.mozilla.org/en-US/firefox/addon/stylish/ (be sure to place the CSS inside the `@-moz-document domain("twitter.com")` block)
 * Safari: http://code.grid.in.th/

-Copy-pasta the styles from `github-wide.css` into a new userstyle in your favorite browser.
+Then, copy-pasta the styles from `github-wide.css` into a new userstyle.
 Be sure to specify that it apply to sites beginning with `https://github.com/*`.

 ### <3